sudomanoj/Blog-Application-Using-Django/README.md

 # Coddieblog
-It's a simple website where multiple users can login create update and delete posts
+It's a simple website where multiple users can create their account, login, create, update and delete posts